-Review Summary: In a Nutshell: A haunting, beautiful, tragic, and effortlessly superb piece of art.
+Review Summary: A haunting, beautiful, tragic, and effortlessly superb piece of art.

 The last two songs on the album simultaneously display the band’s playful (pun not intended) nature, as well as formidable instrumental chops, with the band interpreting country-blues, on “Don’t Follow”, and jazz, on “Swing on This”, in its own trademark style.
 While the former song’s stripped-down guitar-harmonica combination and the latter’s literal attempt at swing may have been embarrassing missteps for most bands, to the band’s credit it actually manages to pull it off and the songs make for quirky gems rather than throwaway jokes.

 Despite the fact that Cantrell has, by this point, established himself as the brains behind the Alice in Chains operation, and the unique and brilliant contributions in the vocal department by Staley, some mention must be made of the terrific work done by AiC’s rhythm section, comprising of bassist Mike Inez and drummer Sean Kinney.
 The pair lay down formidable grooves on virtually every song, providing much of the impetus to Cantrell’s compositions.
 More so than previous albums, and definitely more so than the similar Sap

 EP, the rhythm section gets some of the spotlight and keeps the music interesting without ever diverting attention from the melody.
 This is particularly evident in Kinney’s varied and tasteful drumming and Inez’s rolling bass-lines on “No Excuses” and “Swing on This”.

 , with most of the songs dealing with depression and drug addiction, albeit covertly rather than overtly.
 While, thematically speaking, Dirt